 Decision identifier The name of the decision, describing what algorithm or logic is represented (e.g., whether a client needs to be retested for COVID-19).
 The decision identifier should correspond to the number on the overview table, above.
 Business rule The description of the decision that needs to be made based on IF/THEN statements with the appropriate data element name for your variables.
 The rule should demonstrate the relationship between the input variables and the expected outputs and actions within the decision support logic.
-Trigger The event that would indi such as the activity that w cate when this decision su ould trigger this decision t upport logic should appe to be made. ar within the workflow, Inputs Output Action Annotations These inputs are t variables that need to be considered to determine the consequent action or outputs. he If there are multiple input entries on the same row, these different inputs are considered as "AND"-conditions that need to be in place at the same time.
-The resulting action or decision based on the combination of input entries.
+Trigger The event that would indicate when this decision support logic should appear within the workflow, such as the activity that would trigger this decision to be made.
+Inputs Output Action Annotations These inputs are to variables that nee to be considered to determine the consequent action or outputs. input entries on the same row, these different inputs are The resulting action or decision based on the combination of input entries.
 This statement immediately follows "THEN."
 Examples of outputs may include a diagnosis, Concrete measures to be taken based on the output (e.g., refer, provide counseling, conduct test, etc.).
 In some cases, output and action may be the same.
 Additional explanations or descriptions, including possible pop-up alert messages and relevant background information.
-This section can also Inputs placed on d considered as "OF independently of t lifferent rows are R" and can be considered he inputs on other rows. alerts/prompts for referrals, or counseling. include the written content that would appear in the pop-up messages notifying the health care worker of the appropriate next steps, which can include counseling, case management approach, or referral.
+This section can also Inputs placed on different rows are considered as "OR" and can be considered independently of the inputs on other rows. alerts/prompts for referrals, or counseling. include the written content that would appear in the pop-up messages notifying the health care worker of the appropriate next steps, which can include counseling, case management approach, or referral.

-Decision ID GRDT.DT.1 Client referred for COVID-19 management and treatment Business rule After client screeni ng, health care work er establishes if a COVID-19 test is required Trigger GRDT.D Examinat ion RDT results (GRDT.D1.DE.1) Retest (GRDT.D1.DE.5) Annotation Negative No N/A Client's result is negative, and they do not require a retest.
-Treat symptoms (GRDT.D.5) Recommendations around retesting of the client and vitals categorization are at the discretion of the Negative Yes N/A Client's result is negative, but a retest is required.
-Testing (GRDT.C) health care worker.
-Positive N/A Normal Client's result is positive, and their vitals are normal.
+Decision ID GRDT.DT.1 Client referred for COVID-19 management and treatment Business rule After client screening, health care worker establishes if a COVID-19 test is required Trigger GRDT.D Examinat ion RDT results (GRDT.D1.DE.1) Retest (GRDT.D1.DE.5) Vitals (GRDT.D6.DE.16) Output Action Annotation Negative No N/A Client's result is negative, and they do not require a retest.
+Treat symptoms (GRDT.D.5) Recommendations around retesting of the client and vitals categorization are at the discretion of the health care worker.
+Negative Yes N/A Client's result is negative, but a retest is required.
+Testing (GRDT.C) Positive N/A Normal Client's result is positive, and their vitals are normal.
 Schedule follow- up (GRDT.H), self-quarantine/ community management Positive N/A Poor Client's result is positive, and their vitals are poor.
 Facility management

-Decision ID GRDT.DT.2 Trea GRDT.DT.2 Treatment and management of COVID-19-positive patients Business rule Health care work management Health care worker reviews the examination results and facilitates patient referral and management Trigger GRDT.F Referral Vitals (GRDT.F1.DE.25) Ambulance called CO/CBV informed (GRDT.F3.DE.3) Output Action Annotation Poor No N/A Patient's vitals are poor and isolation center is within the facility.
+Decision ID GRDT.DT.2 Treatment and management of COVID-19-positive patients Business rule Health care worker reviews the examination results and facilitates patient referral and management Trigger GRDT.F Referral Vitals (GRDT.F1.DE.25) Ambulance called CO/CBV informed (GRDT.F3.DE.3) Output Action Annotation Poor No N/A Patient's vitals are poor and isolation center is within the facility.
 Refer to facility management N/A Normal N/A Yes Patient's vitals are normal and CO/CBV has been contacted.
 Prescribe medication for symptom management, schedule follow- up (GRDT.H), and refer to community management/sel f- quarantine Normal N/A No Patient's vitals are normal and patient has been advised to self-isolate.
 Schedule follow- up (GRDT.H)